MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 **Exhibit XX** compares the effect of number of audited copies and storage error rates on document loss rates.

-## Document Size, Compression, Encryption
+## The Impacts of Document Size, Compression, Encryption

 What are the effects of compressing and/or encrypting documents?
 Lossless compression is almost always a good strategy for long-term storage of documents.